← Back to projects

 PropertyDetail

-Subtask Name DetectionHandles 'Subtask' vs 'Sub-task' naming — a common Jira compatibility issue that causes silent upload failures
+Subtask Name DetectionHandles 'Subtask' vs 'Sub-task' naming.
+A common Jira compatibility issue that causes silent upload failures

 Project Style Detectionnext-gen (team-managed) vs classic (company-managed) determines how Epic linking works

-Epic Link Field DetectionCustom field ID for Epic Link varies per instance — auto-detected from the field metadata API
+Epic Link Field DetectionCustom field ID for Epic Link varies per instance.
+Auto-detected from the field metadata API

-Three-Phase UploadEpics first, then Tasks with Epic linkage, then Sub-tasks with Task linkage — order enforced for parent ID resolution
+Three-Phase UploadEpics first, then Tasks with Epic linkage, then Sub-tasks with Task linkage.
+Order enforced for parent ID resolution

 Data Lifecycle